KianSalehi/musicbot/README.md

 ## Use

-Clone the repository and with the use of terminal or command line execute:
+Clone the repository and with the use of terminal or command line execute (Make sure to enter your bot key into the config.json file before executing the following codes):
 ```
 npm init
 ```